bhstarkey/Movie_Recommendation_Final/README.md

 ### Our Machine Learning Process
 _____________________________________
 For movie recommendations, the most common model used is KMeans for grouping our dataset into clusters.
-We also toyed with implementing a DBSCAN model for detecting outliers.
-KNearestNeighbors was used in tandem with DBSCAN to help optimize the model.
+This was by far the most popular model that I saw recommended over several articles.
+Despite this, I tried out a few other models to gauge performance.

 <br />